mellium/xmpp/README.md

 ## Status

-A test suite is being developed and then the actual library will be brought up to date.
-Basic functionality and unicode normalization is present, but the library is currently not IDNA2008 compliant and is using a limited implementation of stringprep.
+Basic functionality and unicode normalization is present, but the library is not currently using a proper stringprep implementation for JID local and resourceparts.

 ## License